ianisout/BoardHero/README.md

 - Add tasks, tag teammates, organize the workload in an easy-access, easy-filter dashboard
 - Earn points, unlock new items and clothing, and unleash your working warrior ⚔

-Nothing wrong with a bit of fun to boost productivity
+Nothing wrong with a bit of enjoyment to boost productivity

 ____